Privacy Policy

 We use Personal Information to:

-• Facilitate reward redemption and fulfillment via trusted third-party processors (e.g., Stripe for payment processing) and Sponsors (only the minimal data you consent to share).
+- Facilitate reward redemption and fulfillment via trusted third-party processors (e.g., Stripe for payment processing) and Sponsors.

 5. Legal Basis for Processing (GDPR)